jayphd/jayphd.github.io/index.md

 </ul>

-<b> Spreading education:</b> Notebook distribution as a part of the NoteBook Drive initiative of the Indian Institute of Science <br>
+<b> Spreading education:</b> Notebook distribution as a part of the Notebook Drive initiative of the Indian Institute of Science <br>
 <p align="center">
 <img src="assets/NBD.jpg" alt ="" width="700" height="450"><br>